For an up-to-date list of face to face meetings click here

 If you need technical support in setting up your ZOOM meeting please tell us in your email.

-For Zoom users: With the rush to shift to online meetings, many of us did not take time to investigate what this meant to the spiritual foundation of our recovery – namely, anonymity.
+With shift to online meetings, many of us did not take time to investigate what this meant to the spiritual foundation of our recovery – namely, anonymity.
 Now that online meetings are accessible, we want to pass on best practices for protecting anonymity.

 These have been curated from the membership and online resources.